Kawika Pierson, CMA

 - B.S.E.E., Northwestern University

 Areas of Instruction

-Accounting, Statistics, Systems Thinking, and Modeling.
+Accounting, Statistics, and Complex Systems

 Selected Publications and Working Papers

 Hand, M., Pierson, K., & Thompson, F. "A Replication Study of ‘Why Do Cities Hoard Cash?’
 (The Accounting Review, 2009)".
 Forthcoming in Public Finance Review

 Gore’s article explores the determinants and implications of cash reserves.
 We show that the empirical results reported in this article are largely replicable and that they are robust to substantial data extensions.
 Nevertheless, we believe that Gore reaches normative conclusions, that municipalities hold “excess cash reserves,” which are not justified by her empirical results.